 My name is Miriam Oostinga and I was born in Apeldoorn in 1991.
 Originally I am a Criminologist, but since I acquired my Master Investigative Psychology and my Doctorate in Social Psychology I have a wider psychological background.
 Since 2018, I am a scientific collaborator at the Ministry of Justice and Security (directorate-general Police) in The Hague.
 To discover some more about my professional background, please visit: Curriculum Vitae.

 I have a broad interest in crime in general and psychology-related research in particular.
 I like to uncover the unknown.
-I explored the control methods used to dominate victims of human trafficking.
-Studied the cultural dimension uncertainty avoidance in crisis negotiation and currently assess communication error management in law-enforcement interactions.
-To explore the work I have published and/or presented, please visit: Publications.
+I explored the control methods used to dominate victims of human trafficking for sexual exploitation.
+Studied the cultural dimension uncertainty avoidance in crisis negotiation and assessed communication error management in suspect interviews and crisis negotiations.
+To explore the work that I have published and/or presented, please visit: Publications and Media.

 Over the past few years I have realized that the bridge between policy, science and practice is so very important to make.
 When performing my studies and presenting my work, I always keep that in mind.
 To get inspired by some examples and experiences, please visit: Mission.